 The fragility of the world, of life today, is in evidence everywhere—or, at least, everywhere it matters.

-I think of the fragility of my two children who, from the moment I held each beautiful boy in my arms, I so deeply wished to protect from any possible harm.
+I think of the fragility of my two children who I so deeply wish to protect from any possible harm.
 The fragility of my dear, sweet mother, as she was raced again and yet again to the ER.
-The fragility of my ability to get by financially—not just this month or this year but through my sons’ college years and beyond.
-I think of what we have, only relatively recently, recognized as the fragility of our natural world.
-The fragility of the people in Syria, the Ukraine, and the many other troubled places in the world.
+I think of the fragility of our natural world.
+Of the people in Syria, the Ukraine, and the many other troubled places in the world.
 And of course, the ultimate fragility of my own beating heart.

 But I cannot think of this fragility without also thinking of fierceness.

 Not fierceness as in violence or aggressiveness, but fierceness of strength, pride, passion, spirit, brilliance.
 I mean the qualities that have seen humans through so many seemingly impossible spots—from nuclear brinksmanship to the everyday ways in which we manifest them in our daily lives.

 I mean those human qualities that make life something that we instinctively fight tooth and nail for, even when it is frightening, even when it is painful, even when it is uncertain.
 I mean our fierce love of life—its beauties and difficulties both.

 As I write this, I am sitting in what is unfortunately my cement backyard in Oakland, California.
 It is not a place I like, not a place that feels like home, though home, at the moment, it is.

 And suddenly my eye catches first the shadow, then the flutter of a beautiful yellow and black butterfly, feasting on red flowers that droop from my neighbor’s yard over the wall into my own.
 And just like that, it makes me smile.
 An unexpected delight, a gift received.